 The place where Savvy Social Entrepreneurs can find the support to grow their business enterprise with ease, resulting in greater profits and the ability to live a more prosperous lifestyle, while helping others do the same, from the local community to reaching around the globe.

-Through our holistic approach to transforming business and the 12 Practices(TM) of business acceleration and strategic development, we create massive results.
-Our intention is to bring every business through the 12 Practices(TM) and focus on those business elements requiring the most attention to get the most rapid results.
+Through our holistic approach to transforming business and inspired by Rick Justus’ 12 Practices(TM), in the 5 Tiers of business acceleration and strategic development, we create massive results.
+Our intention is to bring every business through the 5 Tiers and focus on those business elements requiring the most attention to get the most rapid results.
 It brings a 10X shift in business, not 10% but rather 10X.

 In the P3 Academy, we focus on 3 Key Pillars of Business Mastery as we develop your business with a plan for the future and the prosperity you deserve.